Live at Pompeii

 Live at Pompeii is a live album and film by David Gilmour, the guitarist of Pink Floyd.
-It was recorded at the Amphitheatre of Pompeii.
+It was recorded at the Amphitheatre of Pompeii, where Pink Floyd: Live at Pompeii was staged 44 years prior.
 It documents his 2015–16 world tour to promote his album, Rattle That Lock (2015).
 The concert was directed by Gavin Elder.
-The album was released on 29 September 2017 and is available on CD, LP, digital download, DVD, BD and deluxe box set containing the CD album and BD, plus a bonus exclusive BD of extras.
+The album was released on 29 September 2017 and is available on CD, LP, digital download, DVD, Blu-ray and deluxe box set containing the CD album and Blu-ray, plus a bonus exclusive Blu-ray of extra features.

 Promotion

 A digital single, "Rattle That Lock (Live at Pompeii 2016)" was released to promote the album on 28 July 2017.
 "One of These Days (Live at Pompeii 2016)" was also released as a single on 8 September 2017, and "Run Like Hell (Live at Pompeii 2016)" was released as a single on 29 September 2017.

 Gilmour's official YouTube channel released preview videos during the period leading up to release.
 The full video for "Rattle That Lock" was uploaded on 2 August 2017.
 An excerpt from "One of These Days" was also uploaded on the same day.
 Later, on the 9 August an excerpt from "A Boat Lies Waiting" was uploaded.
 An excerpt from "Today" was uploaded on 23 August 2017.
 On 30 August 2017 an excerpt from "Time" was uploaded.
 As well as preview videos an electronic press kit (EPK) was uploaded in three parts to the channel.
 On 8 September 2017 the full video of "One of These Days" was uploaded to the YouTube channel, followed by "Run Like Hell" on 29 September.
 Promo videos for "Dancing Right In Front of Me", "Wish You Were Here", "The Great Gig in the Sky", "The Girl in the Yellow Dress" and "Comfortably Numb" were all added during the days before the album's release.